Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 7. To launch Wan2GP you can use either the Launch_Wan2GP.bat in the current folder or the Desktop shortcut.

-### If you have any problems with installation contact me Redtash1 at Discord Channel below but if it's with using or errors with Wan2GP you can get Help from Deepbeepmeep or other Users from the official WanGP Discord: https://discord.gg/g7efUW9jGV
+### If you have any problems with installation contact me Redtash1 at Discord Channel below but if it's with using or errors with Wan2GP after a successful installation, you can get Help from Deepbeepmeep or other Users from the official WanGP Discord: https://discord.gg/g7efUW9jGV

 ---